chr56/material-tools/README.md

     // also, you need to add `appcompat` manually implementation("androidx.appcompat:appcompat:1.4.1")
+    // if you are not using lifecycle 2.4.0 and need listening preference changes in mdPref implementation("androidx.lifecycle:lifecycle-common-java8:2.3.1")
     // and Google material design library if you use mdTint implementation("com.google.android.material:material:1.4.0") }